Krnkreddy/Udemy-Coupon-Scraper-from-CourseFolder-Telegram/README.md

 - Telethon
 - Playwright
 - asyncio
-- Optional: BeautifulSoup (for enhanced HTML parsing)
+- Optional: BeautifulSoup (for enhanced HTML parsing, not used by default)

 ---